 One of the quitclaim deeds includes a 3% net smelter royalty and requires annual advance royalty payments of US\$25,000.
 The Company has the option to buy-down the net smelter royalty from 3% to 1%, in 1% increments, by making a one-time payment of US\$100,000 per 1% increment reduction.
 If the Company elects to buy-down the net smelter royalty, the annual advance royalty payment will also be reduced proportionately.
 The other quitclaim deed includes a 1% net smelter royalty.

 Reclamation Bond

-At March 31, 2016, the Company has posted a reclamation bond with the Bureau of Land Management of \$23,388 (US\$18,037) as a guarantee of exploration site restoration for Golden Arrow.
-The Company expects that at upon completion of exploration activities that reclamation will be included in exploration and evaluation costs and refund of the bond would be expected.
+At June 30, 2016, the Company has posted a reclamation bond with the Bureau of Land Management of \$23,457 (US\$18,037) as a guarantee of exploration site restoration for Golden Arrow.